Aesop

 The fox says, "If you really wanted to help me, you should not have told the men anything."
 Then, the fox goes back to the forest.

-The fox said, "If you really wanted to help me, you would not have given any clues about where I was hiding to the hunters."
-After saying this, the fox went back into the woods, leaving the woodcutter to think about what he did.
+The fox turned and said, “If you really wanted to help me, you wouldn’t have pointed to where I was hiding.”
+Then, without another word, he ran back into the woods, leaving the woodcutter deep in thought.

 Once upon a time, in a forest that felt a lot like a playground for adventurers, a super cheeky fox found himself in quite a pickle.
 He was sprinting as if he were trying to beat his own high score on a video game.
 And who were his enthusiastic followers?
 A group of hunters and their noisy dogs, who seemed like they had skipped nap time.